dfhoughton/ranagrams/README.md

 This is not yet up on crates.io.
 To install it you will need to install the nightly version of Rust (I believe), clone this project or copy it to your machine, and run `cargo build --release` in its directory.
-This will produce an executable called `target/release/ranagrams`.
+This will produce an executable called `target/release/rana`.
 To use the executable you will need a word list.
 I have not checked mine in.
 You can find word lists on-line if you simply search for "word list".
 The list will need to have all the forms you are interested in.
-Ranagrams cannot infer "cats" from "cat", much less "brought" from "bring".
+Rana cannot infer "cats" from "cat", much less "brought" from "bring".

 ## History and Credits